Operation Toan Thang III: September

 On 12 September at 10:00 helicopter gunships of the 12th Combat Aviation Group engaged eight PAVN/VC 2 mi northeast of Trảng Bàng, a later search by the 2nd Brigade, 25th Infantry Division found eight bodies and three AK-47s.
-At 16:50 mechanized infantry of the 1st Brigade, 25th Infantry Division and RF troops operating 9 mi northeast of Go Dau Ha found a weapons cache containing 53 SKS, 14 AK-47, three light machineguns and an 82mm mortar.
+At 16:50 mechanized infantry of the 1st Brigade, 25th Infantry Division and RF troops operating 9 mi northeast of Go Dau Ha found a weapons cache containing 53 SKS, 14 AK-47, three light machineguns and an 82 mm mortar.

 On 13 September at 10:30 mechanized infantry of the 1st Brigade, 25th Infantry Division and a unit of the ARVN 7th Airborne Battalion operating 7 mi northeast of Tây Ninh engaged an enemy force.
 The enemy withdrew at 15:50 leaving 12 dead and two individual and one crew-served weapon.
 At 14:20 helicopter gunships from the 3rd Brigade, 9th Infantry Division received fire 6 mi southwest of Phú Cường and attacked the firing site killing seven PAVN/VC and destroying three bunkers.
-At 15:20 a unit of the 1st Brigade, 1st Cavalry Division engaged an enemy force 15 mi north-northeast of Tây Ninh killing 12 in a 25 minute firefight; U.S. losses were two killed.
+At 15:20 a unit of the 1st Brigade, 1st Cavalry Division engaged an enemy force 15 mi north-northeast of Tây Ninh killing 12 in a 25-minute firefight; U.S. losses were two killed.
 At 23:30 a firebase of the 1st Brigade, 1st Cavalry Division 16 mi north-northeast of Tây Ninh was hit by 75-100 round of mortar, rocket and RPG fire.
-Artillery, helicopter gunship and AC-47 fire was directed onto the firing positions and a search of the area found 33 PAVN/VC dead and one captured together with seven individual and three crew-served weapons and five 107mm rockets.
+Artillery, helicopter gunship and AC-47 fire was directed onto the firing positions and a search of the area found 33 PAVN/VC dead and one captured together with seven individual and three crew-served weapons and five 107 mm rockets.
 A UH-1 was shot down 4 mi south of Katum.

 On 14 September at 07:00 a unit of the 11th ACR in a night defensive position 4 mi northwest of Lộc Ninh received 15-20 rounds of mortar fire.
 At 12:25 the 1/9thCavalry engaged two enemy companies 4 mi southeast of Sông Bé supported by artillery, helicopter gunships and airstrikes.
 The enemy withdrew after 40 minutes leaving 13 dead; U.S. losses were three killed, among them was Sergeant Donald Sidney Skidgel who would be posthumously awarded the Medal of Honor.
 At 15:40 soldiers from the 1st Infantry Division at Firebase Gela northwest of Lai Khê detonated an explosive device killing eight.
 At 21:15 U.S. Navy PBRs engaged PAVN on a sampan 6 mi northeast of Tân An killing six.